microsoft/react-native-windows-samples/docs/getting-started.md

 ## Running a React Native Windows App

-_Note: Make sure a browser is launched and running before running a React Native Windows app._
+> Make sure a browser is launched and running before running a React Native Windows app.
+> Also ensure your system meets all the [requirements](https://microsoft.github.io/react-native-windows/docs/rnw-dependencies) to build a Windows app as well.

 - Without Visual Studio

-  :exclamation: **We are seeing issues with msbuild with the below command.
-This is being investigated in [Issue 3263](https://github.com/microsoft/react-native-windows/issues/3263).
-Until this is fixed, please use the With Visual Studio option below.**

   In your React Native Windows project directory, run: